A graduate laboratory experiment to set up a photon-counting detector using MKIDs: Theoretical background

 Therefore, the energy gap can be estimated by substituting $\sigma_1$ and $\sigma_2$ with their approximate expressions (\cref{eq:sigma1,eq:sigma2}) and fitting a set of $Q_i$ values measured at different temperatures in the appropriate range.
 On the other hand, the kinetic inductance fraction $\alpha$ can be computed with simulations.

+The thermal state of a superconductor is characterized by equilibrium populations of Cooper pairs, quasiparticles, and phonons.
+The interaction with a photon of energy greater than $2\Delta$ initiates a four-stage energy downconversion process ~\cite{Morozov2021, Kozorezov2000}.
+Initially, few energetic photoelectrons are generated, mostly through electron-electron scattering.
+As they thermalize, electron-phonon interactions become dominant, increasing the population of quasiparticles through Cooper pair breaking mediated by energetic phonons.
+The quasiparticle population subsequently concentrates closer to the gap energy $\Delta$.
+Finally, only phonons with $E<2\Delta$ are present, and the system returns to thermal equilibrium through phonon-phonon scattering, quasiparticle recombination, and phonon escape.
+In the resonator of an MKID, this process results in a number of Cooper pairs proportional to the energy of the absorbed photon being temporarily broken into quasiparticles.
+This leads to an increase in the kinetic inductance, which alters the resonant frequency of the MKID before returning to thermal equilibrium.

-\Cref{fig:MKID_shift} illustrates how the energy deposited by a photon interacting with an MKID can be measured~\cite{Gao2008}.
+\Cref{fig:MKID_shift} illustrates how the energy deposited by a photon interacting with an MKID affects its response when considering $S_{21}$~\cite{Gao2008}.
 To detect the shift of the resonance, the MKID is probed at a fixed frequency while measuring the phase and amplitude of $S_{21}$.
-In the complex plane, where resonances correspond to circles, an event traces a trajectory between a point on an outer circle and a point on a smaller one.
+In the complex plane, where resonances correspond to circles, the interaction with a photon generates a trajectory between a point on an outer circle and a point on a smaller one and back.
 The resulting observed amplitude shift $\delta A$ is proportional to the energy deposited in the resonator.
 However, the phase excursion $\delta \phi$ typically generates a much larger and more identifiable signal than the amplitude, even if it presents excess noise due to the influence of the two-level systems acting only tangentially to the circles.
 Since an estimator proportional to the energy can also be easily obtained from $\delta \phi$, the readout of MKIDs often relies on the measurement of the phase of $S_{21}$.
 Moreover, the increased number of quasiparticles generated in the interaction dissipates more energy, reducing the internal quality factor.
-In addition to the shift of the resonant frequency, this also results in a slight change in the shape of its profile.
+In addition to the shift of the resonance's frequency, this also results in a slight change in the shape of its profile.